-Here's a letter from mom:
+Here's a letter from Mom:

 Sorry it took me a couple of days to get you a picture.
 She is the sweetest dog ever and we keep saying how fortunate we are to have found her.
 She is so mild mannered and lovable and most importantly potty trained, YIPPEEEE!

 Yesterday we took her to the groomers for a bath and to have her teeth brushed.
 Apparently she loves having her teeth brushed.
 They gave us a note saying that she did great and how much they liked her, so we hung the note on the refrigerator.
 She loves her walks and she took right to a couple quilts I had.
-The attached pictures are of Melody, or Zoe as we call her now, and her new spot on my daughters bed.
+The attached pictures are of Melody, or Zoe as we call her now, and her new spot on my daughter's bed.

 I think we are settling into a routine of meals, walks, and potty breaks quite nicely.
 The vet recommended we take her off all grains and regular meats like chicken.
 So we got some different food made with duck - never would have thought!
 I boiled some red potatoes and added some to her food, she liked that.
-She wasn’t interested in raw carrots.
-We were thinking about bringing back the dog food and treats we bought so you can use it on other dogs since we are trying something different.
+She wasn't interested in raw carrots.
+We were thinking about bringing back the dog food and treats we bought so you can use it for other dogs since we are trying something different.

 Thank you so much for educating us and helping us with the adoption.
 I never knew how sweet Pit Bulls are!!!
-Teach me to judge without all the facts.
+Teach me to judge without all the facts!

 He is truly sweet as sweet can be.
-He loves his long, indulgent petting sessions - he's taken to bunny purring!!!
+He loves his long, indulgent petting sessions - he's taken to bunny purring!
 He's been so amazing with and for our kids and just loves their company and their pets.
 We've taken him outside in his play pen and sat in the middle with him and he loves that!
 All in all I think everyone is pretty darn happy!!

-Thank you all again for all of your help and support!!
+Thank you all again for all of your help and support!